- The Wachowskis

 The Japanese know it as Mach GoGoGo.
 Americans imported it during the mid-1960s.
-It’s been a source for retro-clothes and throwback merchandising for years, whose popularity has incited several new television series, comic books, and toys galore.
-There’s even a catchy theme song those who’ve never seen the show could probably hum the chorus to.
-Now it’s a wondrous piece of eye-candy filmmaking by Andy and Larry Wachowski.
+It’s been a source of retro clothes and throwback merchandising for years.
+Its popularity has incited several new television series, comic books, and toys galore.
+There’s even a catchy theme song, and those who’ve never seen the show could probably hum the chorus.
+Now, it’s a wondrous piece of eye-candy filmmaking by the Wachowskis.
 And though it may not be the popular opinion about the film, Speed Racer is unlike any film you’ve ever seen.

-Suffice it to say, we follow lifelong racer Speed (Emile Hirsch, from Into the Wild) on a journey to keep his modest suburban family whole.
+The story follows lifelong racer Speed (Emile Hirsch, from Into the Wild) on a journey to keep his modest suburban family whole.
 They’re a tight-knit unit: Pops (John Goodman) builds the family car, the Mach 5; Mom (Susan Sarandon) handles PB&J duties; Trixie (Christina Ricci) keeps Speed’s heart va-va-vrooming; Spritle (the hilarious Paulie Litt) and Chim-Chim (a monkey) serve as cheerleading comic relief.
 All stand on the sidelines watching Speed drive through half-futurist, half-1950s retro landscapes to defend the dignity of racing enthusiasts from the bad guy, wealthy racing corruptor Royalton (Roger Allam).
-But I’m not going to waste my time writing in detail about the plot.
+But I’m not going to waste any more time writing in detail about the plot.

-The Wachowski Brothers have directed only four other movies; from Bound to The Matrix Trilogy, they commonly rely on ultra-vibrant visuals combined with pseudo-intellectual plots to elevate their films into cerebral entertainment.
-(Diehard fans read their work as non-linear and avant-garde; to that I say look up the definition of non-linear.)
-Here they disengage themselves from embedding references to the Bible and German philosophy into their storyline.
-This film is all about the surface, or rather the piling of surfaces onto each other to create an impossibly lush texture made up of more than 2,000 effects shots.
-Production designer John Gaeta, having worked with the Wachowskis on The Matrix, gives every frame a kaleidoscopic color and layering.
+The Wachowski Sisters have directed only four other movies.
+From Bound to The Matrix Trilogy, they commonly rely on ultra-vibrant visuals combined with pseudo-intellectual plots to elevate their films into cerebral entertainment.
+Here, they disengage themselves from embedding references to the Bible and German philosophy into their storyline.
+Instead, this film is all about the surface, or rather the piling of surfaces onto each other to create an impossibly lush texture made up of more than 2,000 effects shots.
+Having worked with the Wachowskis on The Matrix, production designer John Gaeta gives every frame a kaleidoscopic color and layering.

-The screen glows with detail, compiling an image with background and foreground moving in opposite directions like your typical anime.
-Indeed, the film is a living cartoon, given to only one or two solemn, stationary moments between Speed and his parents.
+The screen glows with detail, compiling an image with background and foreground moving in opposite directions like your standard anime.
+Indeed, the film is a living cartoon featuring only one or two solemn, stationary moments between Speed and his parents.
 But then onto the next race!
-Like a perpetual rollercoaster from a videogame future, racetracks contain moguls and more twists than human intestines.
-We zoom-in back and forth between ongoing banter between racers, spectators’ awes and gasps, and the occasional shot of Spritle and Chim-Chim with jaws dropped.
+Like a perpetual rollercoaster from a video game future, racetracks contain obstacles and more twists than human intestines.
+We zoom in, back and forth between ongoing banter between racers, spectators’ awes and gasps, and the occasional shot of Spritle and Chim-Chim with jaws dropped.
 It’s a cinematic sugar rush.

-Conceived with digital effects and not the least trying to be real, the settings are an expansive cartoon universe, alive with fluorescence and movement and synthesized world-making.
-That quality actors like Goodman and Matthew Fox (playing it super-cool as Racer X) are present is merely an added bonus.
-During race scenes we lose ourselves in impossible car chases where vehicles bounce and roll with seemingly no damage, sport silly mace-like weapons, and certainly have no need for a tune-up or fill-up (gas is never mentioned).
+Conceived with digital effects and not the least trying to be real, the settings are an expansive animated universe, alive with fluorescence and movement and synthesized world-making.
+That quality actors like Goodman and Matthew Fox (playing it super-cool as Racer X) are present is merely a bonus.
+We lose ourselves in impossible car chases during race scenes in which vehicles bounce and roll with seemingly no damage, sport silly mace-like weapons, and certainly do not need a tune-up or fill-up (gas is never mentioned).
 Newton is rolling in his grave, considering how much time these cars spend breaking the laws of gravity.
-Nevermind how cars spin and tumble in avoidance of their opponents.
+Never mind how cars spin and tumble to avoid their opponents.
 Acid trips have made more sense.